gdg-garage/gdg-garage.github.io/how/index.markdown

 ---
 layout: default
-title: How does GDG Garage work?
+title: How do I create a GDG Garage?
 description:
   TBD.
 ---